Welcome to Denmark

 Overnight in Aarhus.

 Join our stylish double-deckers and enjoy 360° panoramic views of Aarhus!
 The coolest city in Denmark will surprise all your senses.
 City Sightseeing Bus Tour takes you to visit the best sights across 8 strategically located stops including the Marselisborg Castle (the summer residence of the Royal Danish Family), ARoS Art Museum and The Old Town Open Air Museum.
 Join us at the Cruise Terminal and start a hop-on-and-off frenzy across 8 stops as you complete this 70-min tour around the coolest city in Denmark.
-At Bus stop 2 you can hop-off to visit the Marselisborg Castle, which grounds and stunning rose garden are open to the public when the royal family is not in residence.
-At Bus stop 3, you will find Tangkrogen, an urban park to hop-off and enjoy some entertainment as you breathe in some fresh air.
+Visit the Marselisborg Castle, which grounds and stunning rose garden are open to the public when the royal family is not in residence.
+You will find Tangkrogen, an urban park to hop-off and enjoy some entertainment as you breathe in some fresh air.
 This huge open grassy field serves as the main event venue in Aarhus.
-If you are an architecture lover, hop-off at Bus stop 4, Aarhus City Hall, with its beautiful bell tower designed by the world-famous Danish architect Arne Jacobsen.
-Fun does not stop there...
-Bus stop 5 will sweep you off your feet!
+If you are an architecture lover, Aarhus City Hall, with its beautiful bell tower designed by the world-famous Danish architect Arne Jacobsen.
+Sweep you off your feet!
 It's the ARoS Art Museum, which will amaze you with the most exquisite and avant-garde works of art.
 Go on and take a look around to discover from state-of-the-art interactive installations to classic painting exhibitions, all the way up to the rooftop and its unique Rainbow Panorama: take in the views of the city from above through a rainbow-colored 360-degree walkway!
 Our route goes on along Aarhus River and Strøget, an area of pedestrian streets teaming with shops and bars to hop-off at and get some snack or find the perfect souvenir to take back home.

 The rates are subject to availability at the time of booking request.
 In the event if there are rate changes due to increase in Govt taxes, or hotel charges a surcharge, or BAR rates (Best available rates), we reserve the right to amend the rates without notice.
 The exchange rate is subject to change.
 Please ensure that you have secured the relevant visa / entry permits & valid passport.
 The best source of visa information is the embassy of the country itself.